apwbs/CONFETTY/README.md

 1. The *Process Manager* folder contains the files needed to run the Process Manager.
 Check the READ.me of the Manager for a detailed requirements list.
 2. In the *Confidentiality Manager* folder, you find all the necessary files to run the Confidentiality Manager.
 For a more detailed tutorial, please check the [MARTSIA-Wiki](https://github.com/apwbs/MARTSIA-Demo-KoB).
 3. In the *Evaluation tool* folder you can find the tool used to run all the tests and to produce the ``Execution Analysis'' of the paper.
-4. The *Running example files* folder contains the two files used as inputs for the running example of the paper (an X-ray BPMN choreography), and the references to the deployed smart contracts.
+4. The *Running example files* folder contains the two files used as inputs for the running example of the paper (an X-ray BPMN choreography), and the references to the deployed smart contracts where you can find all the transactions.